 Pecan is one of the most popular woods used for smoking and adds a sweet, sharp smokiness to the meat, with a delectably rich yet subtle nuttiness.

-Add Mesquite or Hickory wood shavings to the mix for an enhanced, more robust flavor.
+Add Mesquite or Hickory shavings to the mix for an enhanced, more robust flavor.

 7. Mesquite Wood

-Mesquite is often used in Southwestern state barbeques and imparts a robustly smoky flavor.
+Mesquite is often used in Southwestern state barbeques and imparts robustly smoky flavors.

 However, if you use only a small amount of mesquite shavings and pair it with Alderwood, you will achieve a subtler flavor with a beautiful richness.